 This study also said that other than processing faces and assessing emotional cues, they weren’t totally sure about which areas of gray matter are being chiseled down.

-Well, after being the proud owner of a pregnant body twice in my lifetime, I have a few ideas about which areas of our brains just might be affected.
+Well, after being the proud owner of a pregnant body twice in my lifetime, I have a few ideas about which areas pregnancy brain (and beyond) just might affect.

 1. The area that reminds you of when it’s time to wash your hair.
 I’m pretty sure that it was a pregnant person who invented the miracle that is dry shampoo.
 And can I get a collective “hell yeah” that the messy bun (topknot?) is back in style?
 Thank you.